tarekalsaleh/Simplilearn-MongoDB-Developer/README.md

 # Simplilearn-MongoDB-Developer-Project
-Project completed as part of the MongoDB developer course from Simplilearn
+This repo contains details of the following project completed as part of Simplilearn's MongoDB developer course:

+Analyze Employee Training Score Data

 ![Certificate](Certificate.png)